open-ortho/dent-oip/source/DICOM/VL_Photographic_Image/General_Image/0008_2228_primary_anatomic_structure_sequence.rst

 Primary Anatomic Structure Sequence (0008,2228)
 ===============================================

-When applied to orthodontic photographs, for extraoral views it is *Face Structure (body structure)*.
-Intraoral views have more variations, as detailed in the table below.
+For orthodontic photographs, the primary anatomic structure for extraoral views is designated as *Face Structure (body structure)*.
+In contrast, intraoral views exhibit a broader range of variations, as enumerated in the following table.

 .. _cid-4028b:
 .. list-table:: Table CID 4028.
 Craniofacial Anatomic Region